kshitijk4poor/devops-cook/DASHBOARD.md

 5. **Set Appropriate Time Ranges**: Configure default time ranges that make sense for the data
 6. **Use Variables**: Leverage template variables for flexible filtering
 7. **Consider Performance**: Avoid too many complex queries on a single dashboard
 8. **Include Context**: Add external links to relevant documentation or runbooks

+## Future Dashboard Enhancements

+The dashboard roadmap includes:

+1. **AI-assisted anomaly detection**: Automated highlighting of unusual patterns
+2. **Business impact correlation**: Connecting technical metrics to business outcomes
+3. **Personalized dashboards**: Customized views based on user roles and preferences
+4. **Predictive visualizations**: Forecast trends based on historical patterns
+5. **Dashboard analytics**: Understanding which metrics are most valuable during incidents

+By continuously improving our dashboards, we ensure they remain effective tools for monitoring and troubleshooting.